pythonkenyard/overeddit/README.md

 Once you edited the script, open cmd and run the script (in cmd type python main.py or python "c:/user/desktop/main.py" - wherever the file is located
 follow the onscreen instructions. example in this image
 https://imgur.com/j5aA5eX

+STOPPING: If you need to stop it at any stage bash ctrl + z a few times. you will have a prompt to resume where you left off when you restart.

 ## Future additions
 option to delete comments